How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Your chart or graph will be added to the ‘Visualizer Library’ section …
+The new chart or graph will now be added to the ‘Visualizer Library’ section …

-Note that every element is given a unique ID displayed as a shortcode.
-As you will see shortly, this allows you to easily embed charts and graphs into your content …
+Note that every visual element is given a unique ID displayed as a shortcode.
+As you will see shortly, this allows you to easily insert charts and graphs into your content …

-After adding an element to the ‘Visualizer Library’, you can edit its details, duplicate it, or delete it …
+After an element has been added to the ‘Visualizer Library’, you can edit its details, clone it, or trash it …

 First, create a new post or page (or open an existing one) …